ncusi/PatchScope/README.md

 Third step is to generate summary of annotations with `diff-gather-stats`, gathering statistics into a single JSON file.
-For repository visualization you will need at least the timeline.
+For repository visualization, you will need at least the timeline.
 ```commandline
 diff-gather-stats --annotations-dir='' \
    timeline \